 The Company's accounts receivable result from revenues earned but not collected from customers.
 Credit is extended based on an evaluation of a customer's financial condition and, generally, collateral is not required.
 Accounts receivable are due within 30 to 60 days and are stated at amounts due from customers.
 The Company evaluates if an allowance is necessary by considering a number of factors, including the length of time accounts receivable are past due, the Company's previous loss history and the customer's current ability to pay its obligation.
 If amounts become uncollectible, they are charged to operations when that determination is made.
-The allowance for doubtful accounts was \$26,716 and \$15,596 as of December 31, 2016 and 2015, respectively.
+The allowance for doubtful accounts was \$31,278 and \$26,716 as of December 31, 2017 and 2016, respectively.

-At December 31, 2016, the Company had accounts receivable from one customer, a related party, which individually represented 25% of total accounts receivable.
-At December 31, 2015, the Company had accounts receivable from one customer which individually represent 25% of total accounts receivable.
+At December 31, 2017, the Company had accounts receivable from one customer which individually represented 41% of total accounts receivable.
+At December 31, 2016, the Company had accounts receivable from one customer which individually represent 25% of total accounts receivable.
+For the year ended December 31, 2017, revenue earned from one customer represented 11% of total revenues.
 No individual customer represented in excess of 10% of revenues for year ended December 31, 2016.
-For the year ended December 31, 2015, revenue earned from Hitachi High-Technologies Corporation ("Hitachi") represented 11% of total revenues.